Multimode Phonon-Polaritons in Lead-Halide Perovskites in the Ultrastrong Coupling Regime: Experimental results

-We fabricated an array of nanoslots ($w=950$~nm) on quartz substrates with seven different lengths ($l =$ 30, 40, 50, 60, 80, 120, and 160~$\upmu$m) to tune the cavity mode frequency $\omega_\mathrm{c}/(2\pi)=c_{0}/(2l\sqrt{\epsilon_{\textrm{avg}}})$, where $c_0$ is the speed of light in vacuum and $\epsilon_{\textrm{avg}}=(\epsilon_{\textrm{air}}+\epsilon_{\textrm{sub}})/2$ is the averaged dielectric constant of air and the quartz substrate ($\epsilon_{\textrm{sub}}=2.1^2$)~\cite{Kang2009}; see Methods for sample preparation.
-The resonance frequency is mainly determined by the structure of a single nanoslot rather than that of the periodic array~\cite{Garcia-Vidal2005,Alù2008}.
-Figure~\ref{Fig1_main}b shows the structure of our samples in which the perovskite films (purple) is coated on top of and in the slot.
+We fabricated an array of nanoslots ($w=950$~nm) on quartz substrates with seven different lengths ($l =$ 30, 40, 50, 60, 80, 120, and 160~$\upmu$m) to tune the cavity mode frequency, given by $\omega_\mathrm{c}/(2\pi)=c_{0}/(2l\sqrt{\epsilon_{\textrm{avg}}})$, where $c_0$ is the speed of light in vacuum and $\epsilon_{\textrm{avg}}=(\epsilon_{\textrm{air}}+\epsilon_{\textrm{sub}})/2$ represents the average dielectric constant of air and the quartz substrate ($\epsilon_{\textrm{sub}}=2.1^2$)~\cite{Kang2009}; see Methods for sample preparation details.
+The resonance frequency is predominantly governed by the geometry of a single nanoslot rather than that of the periodic array~\cite{Garcia-Vidal2005,Alù2008}.
+Figure~\ref{Fig1_main}b illustrates the structure of our samples, where perovskite films (purple) are coated both on top of and within the slots.